Patchwork fever: a new world opens up to us!

 After practicing and completing a few small projects, I needed to find a nice, easy, and satisfying project for our introductory course.

-It was just as important to me that a beginner as well as an advanced sewer could find their place and happiness in the introduction to patchwork.
+It was also important for me that both beginners and advanced sewers could find their place and joy in the patchwork introduction.
 So I chose a project that can be adapted into several pieces.

-The most beginners will be able to make a complete piece and the more advanced who wish can make several pieces/patterns and even assemble them together to make the project more complex.
+The most beginner students can complete a full piece, and the more advanced who wish can make several pieces/patterns and even assemble them together to make the project more complex.

 I must say I had a lot of fun playing with geometry and changing scales to create large and smaller patterns.

-All I had left to do was compile the theoretical concepts I wanted to cover in my initiation course and especially make them digestible and educational 😊.
-For those who teach courses, you know that moment of grace when you have found the course path; the way that links concept and applications.
+All that was left was to compile the theoretical concepts I wanted to cover in my introductory course and especially to make them digestible and educational 😊.
+For those who teach courses, you know that moment of grace when you find the course’s path; the way that links concept and application.

-Anyway, I am really happy with the design of this course which took me a year to build.
+In short, I’m really happy with the design of this course, which took me a year to build.

-And yes, it's great to do the initiation but then what do we do 😅.
+Yes, it’s great to complete the introduction, but then what do we do next? 😅

-Don't worry, I'm on the subject because as I said earlier, patchwork offers a limitless creative universe and you know that I myself have trouble containing my creative flame!
+Don’t worry, I’m working on it because, as I said earlier, patchwork offers a limitless creative universe, and you know I myself have trouble containing my creative flame!
 So the combination is explosive 😂.

-I feast my eyes on Instagram on creators more talented than each other and it gives me so many ideas.
+I feast my eyes on Instagram on creators more talented than one another, and it gives me so many ideas.

-I already have several projects in progress and dates will soon be announced with courses proposals for those who have done the initiation and the more advanced in patchwork.
+I already have several projects underway, and dates will soon be announced with course proposals for those who have done the introduction and for more advanced patchworkers.

-In the meantime, there are still a few spots left for the initiation on Saturday and I have added daytime dates for those who can free themselves 😊
+In the meantime, there are still a few spots left for the introduction on Saturday, and I’ve added daytime dates for those who can free themselves 😊

-Today will be the first courses and I hope my students will enjoy discovering this new textile art as much as I do.
+Today will be the first course, and I hope my students will enjoy discovering this new textile art as much as I do.

 Leave a comment